 Historically, natural gas supply and demand fluctuates on a seasonal basis.
 From April to October, when the weather is warmer and natural gas demand is lower, natural gas storage levels generally increase.
 From November to March, storage levels typically decline as utility companies draw natural gas from storage to meet increased heating demand due to colder weather.
 In order to maintain sufficient storage levels for increased seasonal demand, a portion of natural gas production during the summer months must be used for storage injection.
 The portion of production used for storage varies from year to year depending on the demand from the previous winter and the demand for electricity used for cooling during the summer months.
-According to the EIA, natural gas inventories reached a record high of 4,047 Bcf on November 11, 2016 and inventories ended the winter heating season at 2,072 Bcf in March 2017.
-The EIA projects that natural gas inventories will be 3,940 Bcf at the end of October 2017, which would be approximately 2% higher than the five year average but approximately 2% lower than the record high level experienced in November 2016.
+According to the EIA, injections of natural gas into underground storage exceeded market expectations and historical averages for the first three weeks of September 2017.